apache/predictionio-template-text-classifier/README.md

 # Release Information

+## Version 5.0 **First Apache Version**

+- Major changes to namespace to reflect donation to the Apache Software Foundation.
+- Build changes to support modified Apache build mechanism

 ## Version 4.0

 Re-structure and design preparator and algo. less memory usage and run time is faster.